Deborah Remington 1930-2010

 A twenty-year retrospective (1963-1983) of the artist’s work opened at the Newport Harbor Art Museum, California, in 1983 (now Orange County Museum of Art), that later traveled to the Oakland Museum of Art.
 Following a four-year hiatus from exhibiting, Remington showed radically transformed imagery at the Jack Shainman Gallery in New York City in 1987 and at the Shoshana Wayne Gallery in Los Angeles the following year.
 The mechanistic, didactic flavor of her earlier work was now replaced with looser, more expressionistic and organic qualities.
 Rigorously painted surfaces and all-over compositions dominate, lending greater subtlety and hints of paradox.
 She continued exploring this new vision and exhibiting her work throughout the 1990s, including an exhibition at Galerie Darthea Speyer in Paris in 1992.

 Deborah Remington’s work continues to remain relevant, appearing in groundbreaking exhibitions such as the Denver Art Museum’s, Women of Abstract Expressionism in 2016.
-Her paintings and drawings have been regularly included in major solo and group exhibitions in New York and Los Angeles, as well as Berlin, where a solo exhibition of her gestural work from the 1990s was exhibited at Kimmerich Gallery in 2018.
+Her paintings and drawings have been regularly included in major solo and group exhibitions in New York and Los Angeles, as well as Berlin.

 Throughout her career, Remington was the recipient of numerous grants and awards including a Guggenheim Fellowship (1984), a National Endowment for the Arts Fellowship (1979), and a Tamarind Fellowship (1973), among others.
 She was elected to the National Academy of Design in 1999 and received a Pollock-Krasner Foundation Grant that same year.
 Extensive interviews with the artist have been recorded by the Archives of American Art, Smithsonian, Washington, D.C (1972), and by the Nora Eccles Harrison Museum of Art, Utah State University, Logan, Utah (2004).